-- game consists of four 12 minute quarters for all grade levels. - The clock will stop in the last minute of each quarter for a free position in the CSA, a card or a goal. - The clock will stop for an injury if the official deems nec - A maximum of 3 minutes between quarters 1 and 2 and between quarters 3 and 4 - A maximum of 6 minutes at Halftime - There is no overtime play.
+- game consists of two 25-minute running time halves for all grade levels. - The clock will not be stopped in the last two minutes of each half, unless there is a free position in the CSA, a card or a goal. - A maximum of 10 minutes at half time. - There is no overtime play.